 Then I took a peak at what leaders I respected were saying.
 I heard them tell me to carry on, to work on what I do best, and when “they” go low, as they surely have and will for the next four years, I am to go high.

 It didn’t jive with what I had expected.
 No one I respected was giving up.
-My favorites — Rachel Maddow, Randi Rhodes, Stephanie Miller, Hillary Clinton … — they were all saying the same thing, which brings me to here, to this place, with you, writing, what I do best.
+My favorites — Rachel Maddow, Randi Rhodes, Stephanie Miller, Hillary Clinton … — they were all saying the same thing, which brings me to here, to this place, with you.

 I’ll start with telling you what upset me so completely last year and, yes, the election was one of them but not the main cause of my strife.
 Like on September 11, 2001, when I believe the terrorists won, I believe that on November 8, 2016, the people I call the new ignorati won.